rachitsxn292/Starbucks-Application-API/README.md

 The deduction of balance for any order made is taken care of by this API.
 After successfully placing an oder, the balance of that card would be deducted by $1.5.
 A user can Cancel a placed order and this action would credit an amount of $1.5 to the respective card.

+   Other contributions:

+   Build a Frontend Skeleton using React Js.

 5. REMOVE CARD - Arkil Thakkar

 A User can remove his card from the listing.
 On doing so, the orders placed using this card would be canceled and cannot be seen in the order listing.

+   Other contributions:

+   Build a Backend Skeleton using Express Js and connection with MongoDB.

  STACK USED: